 Gain real-life, high-impact learning experiences.
 The applied voice music major will prepare you for a career on the operatic or musical stage, as a recitalist, concert artist or as a private studio instructor.
-Our music program will also prepare you for entrance into graduate level performance programs.
-At UW-Eau Claire we strive to empower you with the tools and guidance you need to reach your full potential.
+Our music program will also prepare you for entrance into graduate-level performance programs.
+At UW-Eau Claire, we strive to empower you with the tools and guidance you need to reach your full potential.
 The music - applied voice program focuses on preparation for public performance, emphasizing mastery of technique and a high level of musical maturity.
 You will get real-life, high-impact experiences through performing in diverse choir concerts, weekly studio classes with faculty mentors and peers, for special guest artists in masterclasses, touring with our opera outreach program, and solo recitals.

 Building a supportive community to help you thrive.
-Our student-focused faculty make it a top priority to keep you motivated and make you feel welcomed so you will stay engaged and continue to grow.
+Our student-focused faculty make it a top priority to keep you motivated and make you feel welcome so you will stay engaged and continue to grow.
 Our small class sizes allow you to get one-on-one attention from faculty and feel connected with others who are passionate about vocal performance.
 UW-Eau Claire's music program also provides many collaborative learning experiences through student organizations and ensembles such as, Concert Choir, Symphonic Choir, Opera/Musical Workshop, just to name a few!

 Our graduates are well prepared for their next chapter—96% are employed or plan to attend graduate school.
-We want provide transformative learning experiences that will empower you for the changing future.
+We want to provide transformative learning experiences that will empower you for the changing future.
 By earning an applied voice music degree from UW-Eau Claire, you will have the tools and resources you need to pick your career path.

 - Professional singer with the Chicago Lyric Opera; Chicago, Illinois